Competitive advantage: Differential strategy

-A differential advantage is gained when a business's products or services are different from its competitors.
+A differentiation advantage is gained when a business's products or services are different from its competitors.
 In his book, Michael Porter recommended making those goods or services attractive to stand out from their competitors.
 The business will need strong research, development, and design thinking to create innovative ideas.
 These improvements to the goods or service could include delivering high quality to customers.
 If customers see a product or service as being different from other products, consumers are willing to pay more to receive these benefits.

 Focus strategy

 Focus strategy ideally tries to get businesses to aim at a few target markets rather than trying to target everyone.
 This strategy is often used for smaller businesses since they may not have the appropriate resources or ability to target everyone.
 Businesses that use this method usually focus on the needs of the customer and how their products or services could improve their daily lives.
 In this method, some firms may even let consumers give their inputs for their product or service.

 This strategy can also be called the segmentation strategy, which includes geographic, demographic, behavioral, and physical segmentation.
 By narrowing the market down to smaller segments, businesses are able to meet the needs of the consumer.
 Porter believes that once businesses have decided what groups they will target, it is essential to decide if they will take the cost leadership approach or differentiation approach.
 Focus strategy will not make a business successful.
 Porter mentions that it is important to not use all 3 generic strategies because there is a high chance that companies will come out achieving no strategies instead of achieving success.
-This can be called "stuck in the middle", and the business won't be able to have a competitive advantage.
+This can be called "stuck in the middle", and the business will not be able to have a competitive advantage.

 When businesses can find the perfect balance between price and quality, it usually leads to a successful product or service.
 A product or service must offer value through price or quality to ensure the business is successful in the market.
 To succeed, it is not enough to be "just as good as" another business.
 Success comes to firms that can deliver a product or service in a manner that is different, meaningful, and based on their customers' needs and desires.
 Deciding on the appropriate price and quality depends on the business's brand image and what they hope to achieve in relation to their competition.